CNC Machining Services in Taylor, Michigan

 - Turning for round parts with tight tolerances

-- Multi-axis work for parts that need complex geometry
+- Multi-axis work and 5 axis cnc machining services for parts that need complex geometry

-- Prototype services when you need parts fast
+- Prototype custom CNC machining services when you need parts fast

 Need forming work too?
 Our metal forming and tube bending services handle what machining can't.

 Our machines are maintained properly.
-Spindle bearings, way oil, tool holders, everything that affects part quality gets attention.
+Spindle bearings, way oil, tool holders, and everything that affects part quality get attention.
 Sounds basic, but you'd be surprised how many shops skip maintenance until something breaks.

 We hire machinists who actually know the trade.
 Not button pushers who load parts and hit cycle start.
-People who understand what's happening when metal meets the cutting tool.
+People who understand what's happening when metal meets the cutting tool for precision CNC machining services.

 - Equipment maintenance that prevents quality problems and keeps machining running